Review extortionists are at the top of my list of the most evil consumers, a place occupied by tantrum-throwing elites, fare thieves and hackers.

 AmEx sided with the hotel.

 Then came the TripAdvisor review, which also contained several inaccuracies.
 They also discovered a way to report the fraud by guests.
-Efforts to report the professional extortionists amounted to nothing.
+Efforts to report the professional review extortionists amounted to nothing.

 “It was not successful,” he says.